 What happens first?

-Before we carry out any treatment, we will ask you to book an initial consultation with our aesthetic doctor.
+Before we carry out any treatment, we will ask you to book an initial consultation with our aesthetic doctor at our London clinic.
 During this consultation, we’ll take a full medical history and carry out the latest Visia computerised skin analysis to take magnified 3D images of your face.

 We’ll also carry out a visual assessment of your skin and talk to you about your needs, hopes and expectations.
-We’ll find out a bit more about lifestyle factors that might not only affect your skin, but also what type of treatment would be most suitable.
+We’ll find out a bit more about lifestyle factors that might not only affect your skin, but also what type of treatment would be most suitable based on your skin type.
 Having gathered all this valuable information, we’ll have a better understanding of which dermal filler you need and where they should be injected to give you the best outcome.
 We’ll create a bespoke treatment plan that is entirely focused on you as an individual.

 Which dermal fillers do you use?

 There are an increasing amount of dermal fillers on the market.
-Tried and tested products you may have heard of include Juvederm, Teosyal, Belotero and Radiesse.
-Some clinics will use a particular brand of choice.
-At WY we use a variety of brands in order to give our doctors free rein on their product selection.
+Tried and tested filler products you may have heard of include Juvéderm vycross, Teosyal, Belotero and Radiesse.
+Some clinics offering dermal fillers in London will use a particular fillers brand of choice.
+At WY we use a variety of filler brands in order to give our doctors free rein on their product selection.
 It’s not just a case of ‘filling’.
-Dermal fillers work in different ways, they have different properties and it’s important to select the right product for you and what you are trying to achieve.
+Although dermal fillers are all made from hyaluronic acid, they work in different ways and have different properties so it’s important to select the right product for you and what you are trying to achieve.

 What areas can be treated with dermal fillers?

-Dermal fillers can typically be used to treat any area where there is loss of volume or facial contouring.
+Fillers can be used for treatment areas where there is loss of volume or facial contouring.
+Typical filler treatments can include re-contouring, restoring volume loss, chin augmentation, wrinkle treatment for lip lines, mouth lines, smile lines and marionette lines, lip enhancement with lip fillers and dark circles with tear trough fillers.
 It’s also about structural balance for example, enhancing the chin or reshaping the nose.